Chapter 4:

 The term "United States**" when used in a geographical sense

-includes any territory under the sovereignty
+includes any territory under the

-of the United States**.
-It
+sovereignty of the United States**.

-States** and over which the United States** has exclusive
+which the United States** has

-exploration and exploitation of natural resources.
+the exploration and exploitation of natural resources.

 [26 CFR 1.911-2(g), emphasis added]